Motorcycle Bluetooth For Adventure, Touring & Enduro

 Where Cardo Packtalk seems to have outshone the 30K is in Bluetooth mode.
 Whereas the 30K will not allow you to have multiple Bluetooth sources going at once, the Packtalk will.
 Reading between the lines, this is due to a bridging system that links Bluetooth and Cardo’s DMC (Dynamic mesh) system.
 This is important, as it is this extra layer of function that allows you to connect to a second Bluetooth device, whilst maintaining a conversation.
 If you need to keep a dialogue with your pillion and want to share music simultaneously for example.

 Packtalk is a highly advanced system and so expect there to be a learning curve before understanding everything fully.
 Every technical product will throw a challenge or two.
-This is one of the most advanced systems on the market, and therefore it will take a few ride outs and some head scratching before you understand everything it is capable of.
+This is one of the most advanced bluetooth communicators on the market, and therefore it will take a few ride outs and some head scratching before you understand everything it is capable of.
 There are bound to be some cursing moments as you try to set up a group of multiple riders. or fiddle with the settings on the app.
 Ultimately though, this system will reward you with some very impressive features.

 For the off road riders, tourers, and adventure riders, there is one thing to note.
 The Cardo Packtalk range is FULLY WATERPROOF.
 You can ride as long as you want, in the wettest weather, with total confidence.
 For me, this is the deal clincher.
 As an off road rider, I would have to look at Cardo products.